Skip site navigation (1)Skip section navigation (2)

 connections.<conn>.proposals [default]

 A proposal is a set of algorithms.
-For non-AEAD algorithms, this
+For non-AEAD IKE proposals,

-includes for IKE an encryption algorithm, an integrity algo-
+this includes an encryption algorithm, an integrity algorithm, a

-AEAD algorithms, instead of encryption and integrity algorithms,
+posals, instead of encryption and integrity algorithms, a com-

 in a single proposal, from which one gets selected.
-In IKEv1,
+For IKEv1,

 only one algorithm per kind is allowed per proposal, more algo-